-DataFirst acts as service provider to customers in the EEA and Switzerland with respect to Migration Services Data and Customer Contact Data and is subject to strict contractual limitations on its ability to disclose that personal data to third parties or to use that personal data for purposes other its performance of Data Migration Services.
+DataFirst acts as service provider to customers in the EEA, the United Kingdom, and Switzerland with respect to Migration Services Data and Customer Contact Data and is subject to strict contractual limitations on its ability to disclose that personal data to third parties or to use that personal data for purposes other its performance of Data Migration Services.
 For these reasons, DataFirst assumes that the customers from who it receives Data Migration Services or Customer Contact Data will provide these individuals a means to access any personal data about them, and to request that their personal data be corrected, amended, or deleted.
 DataFirst further assumes that customers obtain from these individuals appropriate consent to transfer their personal data to us and for us to process their personal data consistent with this Notice and our agreements with those customers or their service providers.

 If you are an individual who believes your personal data is included in Migration Services Data or Customer Contact Data that we process on behalf of a customer in the EEA or Switzerland and would like to exercise your rights of access or choice, please contact that customer directly.
 Alternatively, you may contact DataFirst in accordance with the “Inquiries and Complaints” section of this Notice, in which case you should provide the name of the customer in the EEA or Switzerland who acts as the controller for your personal data.
 We will refer your request to that customer and will support them as needed in responding to your request.